gogins/cloud-5/README.md

 If you see warnings or errors, don't panic unless browsing localhost does not open a working Web site with playable pieces!

-It may be necessary to clear the browser cache to see the site.
+It may be necessary to clear the browser cache to see the pieces.

 ## Maintenance Notes!

 _If at all possible_, never edit _existing_ Strudel files, always add _new_
 Strudel files.
-This is to keep discrepancies between Strudel and cloud-music to an absolute minimum.
+This is to keep conflicts between Strudel and cloud-music to an absolute minimum.

 Track the version of [Csound for WebAssembly]